The inverse function theorem for curved L-infinity spaces: Homotopy transfer of curved algebras

-We assign to each $v\in V(T)$ the map $m_{val(v)}$; to the internal edges we assign $H$; and finally we assign $p$ to the root and $i$ to the leaves.
-For examples, the tree in the pictures gives the map
+We use $T$ as a flow chart to define a map $\mu_T: V^{\otimes k}\ra V.$ We assign to each $v\in V(T)$ the map $m_{val(v)}$; to the internal edges we assign $H$; and finally we assign $p$ to the root and $i$ to the leaves.
+For examples, the tree in Figure 1 gives the map

+We would like to point out that these are exactly the same formulas as in the uncurved case.
+In particular, the $m_0$ term plays no role in the formulas for $\mu_k, \ k \geq 2$.

 To prove these maps define an $A_\infty$-algebra we will need the following auxiliary maps.
 Let $T\in\Gamma_k$, denote by $E(T)$ the set of edges of $T$ and by $e(T)$ the set of internal edges of $T$.
 For each $T\in \Gamma_k$, we define $\overline T$ as the tree $T$ with one additional vertex in each internal edge of $T$.
 Given $e\in E(\overline T)$ we define $\hat\mu_{\overline{T}, e}$ in the same way as $\mu_{ T}$ with the extra assignment of $m_1$ to the edge $e$.
-Given $e\in e(T)$ we define $\mu^\Pi_{T,e}$, $\mu^\gamma_{T,e}$ and $\mu^{id}_{T,e}$ in the same way as $\mu_{ T}$, but with $\Pi=ip$ (respectively $id$ and $\gamma:=H m_1^2 H$) assigned to $e$ instead of $H$.
+Given $e\in e(T)$ we define $\mu^\Pi_{T,e}$, $\mu^{id}_{T,e}$ and $\mu^\gamma_{T,e}$ in the same way as $\mu_{ T}$, but with $\Pi=ip$ (respectively $id$ and $\gamma:=H m_1^2 H$) assigned to $e$ instead of $H$.

 \begin{proof}[Proof of Theorem \ref{teorema B1}] One can easily check the first two $A_\infty$ equations for $\mu_k$ using equations (\ref{homotopy}, \ref{homotopy_2}).
 For two or more inputs we define